ShivakrishnaMacha/Heart_Failure_Prediction/README.md

-# 🫀 Cardiovascular Risk Prediction (Framingham Heart Study)
+# 🫀 Heart Failure Prediction (Framingham Heart Study)

 This project predicts the 10-year risk of coronary heart disease (CHD) using health data from an ongoing cardiovascular study in Framingham, Massachusetts.
 By applying various classification models, we aim to identify high-risk individuals early and support preventive healthcare.